 Abstract:

 The exotic lifestyle, beliefs, and practices of the Hare Krishna devotees primarily generated interest from anthropology-related fields.
-This paper focuses on one area of Vedic culture, ‘time,’ that so far has received relatively little attention.
+This paper focuses on one area of Vedic culture, "time," that so far has received relatively little attention.
 Using translations and commentaries published by Bhaktivedanta Swami during the 1960s and 70s as primary source material, details of the Vedic system of time presented through the Gaudiya Vaishnava line are described.
 Ancient Sanskrit texts: Bhagavad-gita, Srimad Bhagavatam, Sri Isopanishad, and Brahma Samhita, and the medieval Bengali text, Caitanya-caritamrta, are examined, revealing frameworks for contemplation on a cosmic scale.
 Expressed in culture-specific imagery seemingly at odds with Western science, the Vedic sages reach across time to reveal that ancients grappled with questions familiar to present day thinkers.

 Publication Info: Pūrva-pakṣa: Fine Tuning Opposing Views, Vol. 2, (Alachua, FL: RLTA, 2024), 57–63.